Department of Peace Studies, University of Bradford: The John and Elnora Ferguson Centre for African Studies (JEFCAS)

+International Network of Museums for Peace

+The International Network of Museums for Peace (INMP) is one of the major international organisations working in the field of bringing together museums, monuments, peace sites and educational establishments working for the promotion of peace, non-violence and reconciliation for more than three decades.
+Founded in 1992 at the University of Bradford during the first international conference of peace and anti-war museums, the INMP serves as a platform for bringing practitioners and scholars from all over the world who strive to promote peace education and international cooperation for developing new museums of peace.

 Tolstoy Cup

 The Tolstoy Cup is an annual football match played between the students of the Department of Peace Studies at the University of Bradford and the Department of War Studies at King's College London since 1995.
 The rivalry between 'Peace Studies' and 'War Studies' was featured on the Financial Times list of "Great college sports rivalries".
 The competition is named after War and Peace, the 1869 novel written by the Russian author Leo Tolstoy.
 The "trophy" is a framed copy of the book.
 It is kept by the department of the current winners.
+Since 2024, no further games have occurred, with the trophy held by the most recent winner - University of Bradford.

+Alumni

+Politics, diplomacy and public service

+Saeb Erekat, former Secretary General of the Executive Committee of the Palestine Liberation Organization.